-Bridge traffic delays: Sellwood Bridge traffic will be delayed at times on Tuesday between 9 am and 4 pm during installation of heavy steel arch segments for the east span of the new bridge.
-Delays of up to 20 minutes (including sidewalks) may be needed at these times: Monday from 12 – 4 pm; Tuesday from 9 am to noon; Wednesday from 9 to 4 pm.
+Bridge delays on March 24: Sellwood Bridge traffic will be delayed at times on Tuesday between 9 am and 4 pm during installation of heavy steel segments for one of the arch spans.
+Delays of up to 20 minutes (including sidewalks) may be needed.
 Bridge users may want to consider alternate routes to avoid delays.

 Hwy.
 43 traffic impacts:

-- Lane closures are expected next week in the southbound outside lane north of the bridge during finish work on the concrete walls.
+- Lane closures are planned next week in the southbound outside lane north of the bridge during finish work on the concrete walls.

-- Lane closures are expected next week for northbound traffic south of the bridge during delivery and installation of large concrete blocks for a new retaining wall.
+- Lane closures are planned next week for northbound traffic south of the bridge during installation of large concrete blocks for a new retaining wall.

 Highway 43 will remain open to two-way traffic at all times.
 Here are alternate routes bridge users may use on Thursday to avoid delays: